How to Maximize a Credit Card Welcome Bonus

 Frequently Asked Questions

-Yes, but with limitations.
+Yes, within limits.
 Chase, Capital One, and Citi allow you to hold multiple cards and earn a bonus on each, subject to their application rules.
-American Express enforces a once-per-lifetime bonus policy on most cards — if you've ever held the card before and received the bonus, you won't receive it again.
+American Express enforces a once-per-lifetime bonus policy on most cards — if you've ever held the card before and received its bonus, you won't receive it again.
 Always check the offer terms before applying.

 No. The annual fee is charged by the issuer directly and is never counted as an eligible purchase toward minimum spend requirements.
 It posts to your account but does not move you closer to the bonus threshold.

-The spending requirement applies to a single card account.
-Purchases made on an authorized user's card on the same account do count toward the primary cardholder's minimum spend.
+Yes.
+The spending requirement applies to a single card account, and purchases made on an authorized user's card on the same account count toward the primary cardholder's total.
 Adding a trusted household member as an authorized user is a legitimate way to accelerate spending.